Personal wellbeing harmonised standard

 - Taking Part (2015/16), happiness only

-Development of this principle
+Development of this standard

 The Measuring National Well-being (MNW) Programme was launched by the ONS in November 2010 to help understand “how society is doing”.
 The aim of MNW is to look beyond traditional headline economic growth figures to measure what really matters to people.

 Following the launch of this programme, the personal wellbeing questions were developed in 2011, then cognitively tested in 2011 and 2012 and quantitively tested on the Opinions and Lifestyle Survey in both 2011 and 2015.
-The ONS questions were adopted in January 2014 as an interim harmonised principle.
+The ONS questions were adopted in January 2014 as an interim harmonised standard.
 The interim status for personal wellbeing was removed in early 2015.

 Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS)

 A further set of questions that can be used to measure wellbeing are the WEMWBS.
 The output from these questions is not comparable to this harmonised measure.
 These questions are useful when greater detail is required, or when a single figure output is desired.
 However, for situations where questionnaire space is limited and the greater detail is not necessary, the harmonised measure should be used.